ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-08-predicting-customer-loyalty.md

 <br>
 ### Model Training <a name="linreg-model-training"></a>

-Instantiating and training our Linear Regression model is done using the below code
+Instantiating and training our linear regression model is done using the below code

 ```python